aws-samples/eks-install-guide-for-multus/cfn/templates/nodegroup/README.md

 ```
 For this Strategy use ```useIPsFromStartOfSubnet: false``` settings while creating the [Self managed Node Group]( ##-Self-managed-Node-Group-creation ) section.

+#### Pros
+1. Custom code or lambda and its maintenace is not needed, as subnet CIDR reservation is VPC feature.
+2. You can reserve multiple subnet CIDR blocks.
+3. POD IP address space is protected from accidental DHCP usage.

+#### Cons
+1. Additional overhead/management to define CIDR reservation for each Multus subnet
+2. Existing subnet cidr reservation cant be modified, you would have to delete the reservation and create it, however it doesnt impact already assigned IPs, so its a safe operation

 ## Self managed Node Group creation